Close

-9 Drastic Changes You’ll Notice in Your Vagina after Childbirth (C-section-too!) & 7 Ways to Tackle Them
+12 Drastic Changes You’ll Notice in Your Vagina After Childbirth (C-section-too!) & 7 Ways to Tackle Them

 Post your baby’s birth, your body is bound to feel like it has gone through hell and back; after all, it did take quite a lot of literal blood, sweat, and tears (not to forget, screaming!) to dispel an entire human being out of your body.
-Things are going to feel sore and flaccid; and seeing as how everything ‘down there’ did most of the work during childbirth, there will definitely be a lot of changes that you’ll experience with regard to your vagina.
-And yes, this is also applicable to those moms who’ve had a C-section delivery!
+Things are going to feel sore and flaccid, and seeing as how everything ‘down there’ did most of the work during childbirth; there will be a lot of changes that you’ll experience with regard to your vagina.
+Vaginal changes after birth are real, and yes, this is also applicable to those moms who’ve had a C-section delivery!
+Panic is not; all the changes will return to normal within time.
+So, while it lasts, keep up with the knowledge to heal faster and better.

 Changes You’ll Notice in Your Vagina After Childbirth